AbhishekDhawan07/Medi_AI_Bot/README.md

 ---

 <div align="center">
-  Built with ❤️ using LangChain · Pinecone · Groq · Gradio
+  Built with ❤️ using LangChain, Pinecone, Groq and Gradio
 </div>